 FMA REFLECTION GROUP ON THE FUTURE OF THE EU

-The FMA decided to contribute actively to the Conference on the Future of Europe (CoFoE) with the creation of the FMA Reflection Group on the Future of the European Union that will be responsible for monitoring the discussions and work of the CoFoE, providing its contributions and proposals on the most imperative issues.
-It will meet regularly to discuss future positions on the different fields of actions with the academic support of Prof. Dr. Steven van Hecke (KULeuven).
+In 2021 the FMA decided to contribute actively to the Conference on the Future of Europe (CoFoE) with the creation of the FMA Reflection Group on the Future of the European Union that monitored the discussions and work of the CoFoE, providing its contributions and proposals on the most imperative issues.
+The Group met regularly to discuss future positions on the different fields of actions with the academic support of Prof. Dr. Steven van Hecke (KULeuven).

 We also invite you to follow us and actively participate in our open debates, which are co-organised with the European University Institute and the following European political foundations: European Progressive Studies, Wilfried Martens Centre for European Studies, European Liberal Forum, Green European Foundation.

 Please find presented on this page the profile of the members of the FMA Reflection Group:

 Hans-Gert Pöttering (Chair)

 President of the European Parliament Former Members Association and EP Former President.